910.3 Dynamic Message Signs (DMS)

 910.3.2.2 Responsibility for Operation of DMS

 The district engineer shall authorize the use of all DMSs, both state and contractor-furnished, and may designate a person or persons to be responsible for the authorization of use, messages to be displayed, and the care, maintenance, and security of the DMSs.
 Access to the DMS shall only be given to responsible individuals.
-The district engineer shall ensure that efforts are coordinated such that motorists are informed of the most critical information based on priority of messages listed below.
+The district engineer shall ensure that efforts are coordinated so that motorists are informed of the most critical information based on priority of messages listed below.
 In the Kansas City, St. Louis and Springfield metropolitan areas, Scout, Gateway Guide and Ozarks Traffic TMC operations staffs have been delegated the responsibility to operate the DMSs under their control.

 The DMSs located on I-29, I-35 and I-70 are operated by the KC Scout TMC on a 24/7 basis with the exception of DMSs on I-70 in the St. Louis District.
 The Northwest, Northeast and Central Districts have the capability to operate the DMSs within their boundaries, but coordination with the KC Scout TMC is required.

 The DMSs located on I-44, I-55, I-57 and US 60 are operated by the Gateway Guide TMC on a 24/7 basis.
 The Ozarks Traffic TMC in Springfield will have the capability to operate the I-44 DMSs located in the Southwest District.
 The Central, Southwest and Southeast Districts will have the capability to operate the DMSs within their boundaries; coordination of operations with the Gateway Guide TMC is required.